 Do you find Sheldrake’s TED presentation to be of value, or should it’s visibility be limited so that the public isn’t subjected to ideas that some people feel should not be heard?

 The continuing story of the censorship of these two presentations can be followed at Graham Hancock’s Facebook page, here.

-Rick Hanauer – Rich People Don’t Create Jobs
+3. Nick Hanauer – Rich People Don’t Create Jobs

-This third presentation, by entrepreneur Rick Hanauer, is surrounded by controversy because after it was recorded, it was passed over for publication by TED.
+This third presentation, by entrepreneur Nick Hanauer, is surrounded by controversy because after it was recorded, it was passed over for publication by TED.
 Stating that allegations of censorship are false, and that TED merely favored better presentations over Hanauer’s when deciding what to publish to their hugely popular website, TED publicly released the talk after suspicions were raised.